Python-Is-Long/Pyrhon-OOP-chat-room/README.md

 # Pyrhon-OOP-chat-room
-Proof of concept of how Python objects can be sent through the socket (so multiplayer gaming is also possible)
+A proof of concept I made to show my students how Python objects can be sent through the socket (so multiplayer gaming is also possible)